hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

   * Finally, one can also make a fair comparison of performance between a *regular* LAMMPS run, GPU package and a Kokkos implementation of GPU functionality.
   * Moreover, this exercise will also help the users to extend the knowledge of using the *package* command so that they can figure out by themselves how to use other accelerator packages in LAMMPS.
 With help of the verbose LAMMPS manual, I believe that it won't be that difficult!

- In the following section, we'll learn to use GPU package in LAMMPS.
+ In the following section, we'll leran to use GPU package in LAMMPS.

 ### Invoking GPU package
 So, the first thing first!
 Before starting, you must ask the following questions: